mrd0x/secblog/src/pages/bypass-static-detection/index.md

 featuredImage: './defender.jpg'
 ---

-In this post we explore how to bypass WIndows Defender's signature based detection of malicious binaries with a practical example. <!-- end -->
+In this post we explore how to bypass Windows Defender's signature based detection of malicious binaries with a practical example. <!-- end -->
 For this example I'm going to use <a href="https://github.com/GhostPack/Rubeus">Rubeus</a> as the malicious binary.

 ## What is Signature Based Detection?